 When you're home visiting, make good use of your time.
 Accompany your loved one to a doctor's appointment so that you get to speak to his physician in person.
 There, establish a relationship with the doctor and office nurse, learn the medications, understand the conditions, and assist in organizing their services; you may learn things that surprise you.
 While you're in town, meet with an elder law attorney to discuss estate planning and, if possible, to draw up durable power of attorney and a living will.

 In addition, being in town gives you a chance to meet with the people in your loved one's support network and show your appreciation of all their hard work.
 You can also seize the opportunity to find out what services are available for local seniors by reading the local senior newspaper and talking to people at senior centers.

 How do these suggestions play out in real life?
 Like other caregivers, I didn't find out about many of these tips, such as speaking with my parents' physicians, until after the problems appeared.
-However, I did obtain a local phone book that I took home and studied, in order to better prepare for my next visit.
-I called a few of my parents' closest friends to alert them to my parents' condition, and stayed in touch by phone.
+However, I called a few of my parents' closest friends to alert them to my parents' condition, and stayed in touch by phone.
 And, being a reporter, I kept meticulous notes of every conversation as well as a running list of contacts in my computer files.

 Because word eventually spread about my parents' plight, their lawyer contacted me, and on one visit we drew up documents for durable power of attorney and living wills.

 Unfortunately, I found I couldn't rely on my parents' religious community, nor my own family, as much as I'd hoped.
 I also never joined a support group because there were few available at the time -- and I was too tired to go out again after a long day.